-Canyon Road was once a primarily residential neighborhood.
-Houses built in the Pueblo Revival style, in accordance with the local Spanish Colonial and Pueblo methods, were constructed with adobe walls and courtyards, often as compounds for extended family.
+Canyon Road was once a residential neighborhood.
+Houses built in the Pueblo Revival style, in accordance with the local Spanish Colonial and Pueblo methods, were constructed with adobe walls and courtyards, often as compounds for extended families.

-Artists were drawn to its beauty, particularly the Los Cinco Pintores in the 1920s.
-Olive Rush (1873–1966) was a prominent early Canyon Road artist who maintained a studio at 630 Canyon, which she donated to the Society of Friends.
-Over time, artists created a subculture of artist-run studios and galleries, and as Santa Fe became more of a tourist destination, Canyon Road became known to the wider world. – Wikipedia
+Artists were drawn to its beauty, particularly the Los Cinco Pintores (The Five Painters) in the 1920s (Los Cinco Pintores was a group of early 20th-century artists in Santa Fe, New Mexico that included Will Shuster, Fremont Ellis, Walter Mruk, Jozef Bakos, and Willard Nash.) .
+Olive Rush (1873–1966), a prominent early Canyon Road painter, illustrator, muralist, and pioneer in Native American art education maintained a studio at 630 Canyon.
+Over time, artists created a subculture of artist-run studios and galleries.
+As Santa Fe became more of a tourist destination, Canyon Road became known to the wider world as a world class destination for art lovers. – Wikipedia

 For me, the perfect symbiosis of nature’s beauty combined with the earthy appeal of adobe architecture makes Canyon Road unforgettable.
 This historic street of galleries is as much a work of art as the paintings and sculptures it hosts.